 By providing solid grounding in literary studies, professional writing, communication and social change, history and history for secondary English and English for secondary education, courses in each major develop the skills and perspective that enable you to adapt to change and devise creative solutions to new problems.
 We also offer internship opportunities and a variety of extracurricular activities to ensure you receive all the benefits of a well rounded liberal arts education.

 Your critical awareness of the world and adeptness in oral and written communications provides a lasting basis for professional success and a fulfilling life.
 At Fontbonne, we are dedicated to that belief and to helping you achieve your goals with this foundation.

 You will be prepared for success with the ability to investigate, research and debate fundamentally important issues, deeply held beliefs and historic events that impact the world in which we live.
 Our students in pre-law, global studies, religious studies, history, women’s and gender studies, American studies, African-American studies and philosophy are more than traditionalists.
 They are questioners, interpreters and creative intellectuals who are informed by tradition but engaged with today.

 Dynamic classes, a growing number of majors, and the long-term success of our alumni demonstrate the relevance of our programs to a diverse and changing society.
 Fontbonne students who have majored in English or communication studies have pursued careers in law, advertising, public relations, teaching, business, politics, and journalism.

-The Bosnia Memory Project at Fontbonne University is dedicated to establishing an enduring record of Bosnian genocide survivors, especially those living in metropolitan St. Louis.
+The Center for Bosnian Studies at Fontbonne University is dedicated to establishing an enduring record of Bosnian genocide survivors, especially those living in metropolitan St. Louis.